8 x 10 Tasveer: Plot

-Happi enlists the help of Sally, a nurse who helps with a medical aide to Jai as he enters the photo from Anil's point of view and sees him talk to Savitri about something she doesn't want a part in.
-Jai re-enters enters the photo from Adit's point of view and realizes it was him who gave Sunder the pills to mix in Jatin's drink.
+Happi enlists the help of Sally, a nurse who helps with a medical aide to Jai, as he enters the photo from Anil's point of view and sees him talk to Savitri about something she doesn't want a part in.
+Jai re-enters the photo from Adit's point of view and realizes it was him who gave Sunder the pills to mix in Jatin's drink.
 Adit, realizing Jai knows the truth, tries to kill him but flees when Happi returns after receiving a message from Jai about Adit being the killer.
 Later, Anil reveals that Jatin wanted to give his wealth to Jai's environment company, due to which the three men planned to kill Jai so that they don't lose their share.
-Jai realizes Savitri is in danger as she's about to transfer the money, and gets stabbed before Jai arrives and a chase ensues.
+Jai realizes Savitri is in danger as she's about to transfer the money and gets stabbed before Jai arrives, and a chase ensues.
 The attacker manages to escape, but Savitri tells Jai to look for a box inside a room, which he does.
-He gets an adrenaline injection from Sally, and informs Happi that Jatin saw someone before falling, and that was what he wanted to tell Jai about earlier.
-He re-enters from Jatin's point of view, and is left in a stupor when the attacker enters and burns the photograph.
+He gets an adrenaline injection from Sally and informs Happi that Jatin saw someone before falling, and that was what he wanted to tell Jai about earlier.
+He re-enters from Jatin's point of view and is left in a stupor when the attacker enters and burns the photograph.

-The attacker and the last person Jatin saw turns out to be Jai's small twin brother Jeet, whose falling from a cliff led to Jai gaining his ability.
+The attacker and the last person Jatin saw turn out to be Jai's small twin brother Jeet, whose falling from a cliff led to Jai gaining his ability.
 Jeet, who was assumed dead, believed Jai pushed him on purpose, and a doctor advised Savitri and Jatin to erase Jeet's memories so as to cure Jai.
-Sheila had been working with Jeet and helped him copy Jai's lifestyle and habits so that he can replace him after killing him.
+Sheila had been working with Jeet and helped him copy Jai's lifestyle and habits so that he could replace him after killing him.
 Jeet had also disclosed his identity to Savitri after stabbing her, due to which she told Jai to look for the box containing their photos.
 However, Jai gains consciousness due to having injected the adrenaline, and a brawl ensues, leading to Happi getting killed by Sheila and Jai getting thrown into the water, where he also discovers the corpse of Adit but manages to free himself.
 Jai holds Sheila on gunpoint and convinces Jeet that his falling from the cliff was merely an accident.
-He assures him that they will reunite, before Sheila shoots Jeet wounding him in the process and then Sheila herself gets shot leading to both dying.
-Jai finds some closure and returns to his mothers home.
+He assures him that they will reunite before Sheila shoots Jeet, wounding him in the process, and then Sheila herself gets shot, leading to both dying.
+Jai finds some closure and returns to his mother's home.
 He comes across one of the family photos and attempts to use his ability again.
-His mother sees this and places a hand over the photo stopping him.
-She consoles him and he finally accepts that what happened was not his fault.
+His mother sees this and places a hand over the photo, stopping him.
+She consoles him, and he finally accepts that what happened was not his fault.